This article was updated 1/28/21.

 The earlier in life good oral hygiene habits are established, the more beneficial they will be.
-That’s why it’s vital for parents to help their children establish good habits at an early age.
-Here are some tips to help your kids make this the year of excellent oral health!
+That’s why it’s vital for parents to help their children establish good habits at an early age and not wait for a new year.
+Here are some tips to help instill those good habits with your children!

 Dentists recommend everyone brush their teeth at least twice a day for a minimum of two minutes each time.
 The easiest and most effective times to do this are first thing in the morning and immediately before bed.
 Not only does brushing become a part of the morning and evening ritual, but it helps clean the teeth before and after sleep, which is when bacteria have the best opportunity to do damage.